bytemanproject/jbang-catalog/readme.md

 ## Install Byteman remotely

-To install byteman on a remote system you can use the `bminstall` command:
+To install Byteman on a remote system you can use the `bminstall` command:

 ```
 jbang bminstall@bytemanproject -b <pid>